What You Need To Know About Estate And Inheritance Tax Law Changes

 What do all of these changes mean for your estate plan?
 It might be a good idea to take a look at your current plan and see if it needs adjustment.
 With the possibility of such high increases in the federal estate tax as well as a huge reduction on the exemption, there may be planning alternatives that could reduce the amount of tax your family would pay in the event of your death.
 On the other hand, Indiana’s changes to the inheritance tax allow for more family members to receive larger exemptions while slowly phasing out inheritance tax entirely.
 Taking a little time to review your estate plan now could save your loved ones time and frustration later – not to mention a significant amount of money.

-Allen Wellman McNew Harvey, LLP, has several attorneys that regularly practice in the area of estate planning.
+Allen Wellman Harvey Keyes Cooley, LLP, has several attorneys that regularly practice in the area of estate planning.
 If you would like to have your estate plan reviewed, please contact us to schedule an appointment.